Tangent $\infty$-categories and Goodwillie calculus: Jets and -Excisive Functors

 \begin{lemma} Let $f,g:M \to N$ be smooth maps.
 Then $f$ and $g$ have Taylor series at $x$ that agree to degree $n$ if and only if $T^n_x(f) = T^n_x(g)$. \end{lemma}

-The main result of this section is an analogue of Lemma~\ref{lem:jet} that connects the higher excisive approximations in Goodwillie calculus to the Goodwillie tangent structure on $\Catdiff$ constructed in Section~\ref{sec:tangent-structure-catdiff}.
+The main result of this chapter is an analogue of Lemma~\ref{lem:jet} that connects the higher excisive approximations in Goodwillie calculus to the Goodwillie tangent structure on $\Catdiff$ constructed in Chapter~\ref{sec:tangent-structure-catdiff}.
 We refer the reader to \cite{goodwillie:2003} for the original theory of $n$-excisive approximation, and to~\cite[6.1.1]{lurie:2017} for the generalization of that theory to (differentiable) $\infty$-categories.

 \begin{definition} Let $F: \cat{C} \to \cat{D}$ be a sequential-colimit-preserving functor between differentiable $\infty$-categories, and suppose that $\cat{C}$ admits finite colimits.
-For an object $X \in \cat{C}$, the \emph{$n$-excisive approximation} to $F$ at $X$ is
+For an object $X \in \cat{C}$, the \emph{$n$-excisive approximation to $F$ at $X$} is

 that is, the $n$-excisive approximation of the restriction of $F$ to the slice $\infty$-category $\cat{C}_{/X}$ of objects over $X$. \end{definition}

 \begin{theorem} Let $F,G: \cat{C} \to \cat{D}$ be morphisms in $\Catdiff$, where $\cat{C}$ admits finite colimits.
 Let $\alpha: F \to G$ be a natural transformation, and let $X$ be an object of $\cat{C}$.
 Then $\alpha$ induces an equivalence